mavryk-network/mavryk-protocol/docs/introduction/howtouse.rst

 .. _howtouse:

-Getting started with Octez
+Getting started with Mavkit
 ==========================

-This short tutorial illustrates the use of the various Octez binaries as well as some concepts about the network.
+This short tutorial illustrates the use of the various Mavkit binaries as well as some concepts about the network.

 .. _tezos_binaries: